Blane245/musicgenerator/notes.md

 - measure lengths are not constant in time when the speed attribute is changed.
 Now, I have a measure length in seconds in preferences and that is what is used to draw the timeline.
 This is incorrect and in fact I'm not sure that the conversion from time to measures makes sense when generators can all run at their own speeds.
 The sequencers conversion is particularly bad.
 Maybe I should abandon measure display and data entry unless I can think of a solution. (haven't thought of one yet)
  # Bugs
  - ControlDialog: check boxes have to be changed twice to change them
- - room equalizer enable by control causes silence. manual change works fine other room controls are working.
  - when a note sequence id reloaded, the duration of the generator should be recalculated.
- - viewing a sequence needs to be a scrollable list
 - when previewing in the generator dialog, changes made to the parameters are lost after the preview.
 Somehow the dialog has to be reactivated after a preview with these changes but not update the fileContents with the formData.
 This is a result of the use of the .copy() method which signals a change similar to the stop time calculation method above
 - preference editor throws error message about soundfont not in directory every time it is started
 # Enhancements